-The Eh showed a significant and consistent decrease over the day 35 period for all samples, however, the decrease was much greater for samples from profile TAW 1 than TAW 3, reaching very reducing conditions by day 35 (Figure 3-1).
+The Eh showed a significant and consistent decrease over the day 35 period, from relatively oxidising to moderately reducing (Figure 3-1).
+The SEC was variable and showed no consistent change with time.

 ^{} ANZECC water quality upper guideline (125-2200 μS cm-1) for freshwater lowland rivers in South-east Australia is provided for salinity (there are currently no trigger values defined for 'Wetlands'.)